 While it is virtually impossible to prevent all auto accidents from occurring, there are plenty of things you can do while driving to minimize your chances of an accident.
 In many cases, accidents happen when another driver does something unexpected, leaving you without enough time to react.
 To prevent these types of crashes, it is smart to try to anticipate what other drivers might do so you are prepared to act if necessary.
 This strategy is known as defensive driving.
-Try these tips to keep yourself, your passengers, and your vehicle as safe as possible while on the road.
+Try these defensive driving techniques to keep yourself, your passengers, and your vehicle as safe as possible while on the road.

 Keep Your Gaze Several Cars Ahead